Athanasios-Oikonomopoulos/PowerShell-Threat-Feed-Scanner/README.md

 ### 🔄 Testing a Malicious Connection

-> Using `Test-NetConnection` to simulate activity toward a known malicious IP.
+>Opening a raw TCP connection to a known bad IP for detection testing.

 ![Test Connection](screenshots/Test_Connection.png)